Resource Center

 Sudan has had two Working Party meetings, the last held March 10, 2004.
 There has been no activity on Sudan's accession since it tabled revised market access offers for goods and services in October 2006.

 Yemen's Working Party on Accession was established in July 2000 and the Memorandum on the Foreign Trade Regime (MFTR) was circulated in November 2002.
 The first Working Party meeting was held two years later.
-Since that time five WP meetings have been held, the last in October 2008, to continue review of Yemen's trade regime and conduct bilateral negotiations on revised market access offers on goods and services.
+Since that time nine further WP meetings have been held, the last in July September 2012, where remaining issues were largely resolved with only bilateral market access negotiations still to be concluded.
+Yemen’s accession process is expected to conclude in the first half of 2013.